Colorado state budget clears conference committee, but disagreement remains over how to spend some of the money

 Disagreement remains over how to spend $495 million for transportation projects and how to reform the state’s public pension plan

-Lobbyists, politicos, aides and interns filled the Joint Budget Committee room on Wednesday, spilling out into the hall and taking seats on the floor — all eyes on state budget writers this week as they put some of the final touches on the $28.9 billion Colorado budget.
+Lobbyists, politicos, aides and interns filled the Joint Budget Committee room in early April, spilling out into the hall and taking seats on the floor — all eyes on state budget writers this week as they put some of the final touches on the $28.9 billion Colorado budget.

 The six-member conference committee passed the budget unanimously after rejecting several House and Senate amendments that threw it out of balance by tens of millions of dollars.